 The parties to the declaration of enforceability proceedings and the enforcement proceedings alike are the debtor and the creditor.

 Polish law distinguishes between the following types of enforcement procedure:

 - seagoing vessels

-- maintenance payments.
-The court incorporates an enforceability clause on an ex officio basis into the enforceable title.
-In such cases, the enforceable title is served on the creditor on an ex officio basis.
-In cases where maintenance is ordered, enforcement proceedings may be instituted ex officio at the request of the Court of First Instance which heard the case.
+Enforcement of maintenance claims - the court automatically incorporates an enforceability clause into the enforceable title.
+In such cases, the enforceable title is automatically served on the creditor.
+In cases where maintenance is ordered, enforcement proceedings may be instituted at the request of the court of first instance which heard the case.
 This request is lodged with the enforcement authority with jurisdiction.
-The bailiff conducts an inquiry to determine the debtor's earnings, assets and place of residence on an ex officio basis.
+The bailiff is obliged, by operation of law, to conduct an inquiry to determine the debtor's earnings, assets and place of residence.
 If this proves ineffective, the police, acting on a request from the bailiff, take appropriate steps to determine the place of residence and work of the debtor.
-The inquiry referred to in paragraph 1 should be carried out at intervals of not more than 6 months.
-If the inquiry fails to determine the income or assets of the debtor, the bailiff requests the court to order the debtor to disclose their assets.
+The inquiry should be carried out at intervals of not more than 6 months.
+If the inquiry fails to determine the income or assets of the debtor, the bailiff asks the court to order the debtor to disclose their assets.
 If the debtor is in arrears for more than six months, the bailiff applies on an ex officio basis to the National Court Register (Krajowy Rejestr Sądowy) for the debtor to be included on the list of insolvent debtors.
 Failure to implement the enforcement measure does not constitute grounds for discontinuing proceedings.

 2 Which authority or authorities are competent for enforcement?

 Pursuant to Article 758 of the Code of Civil Procedure, matters relating to enforcement fall within the remit of district courts and bailiffs acting on their behalf.

 3 What are the conditions under which an enforceable title or decision may be issued?